One Version service updates FAQ

 Are there any major updates post 8.1?

-There will be 2 major updates in April and October where new experiences will be enabled.
+There will be 2 major updates in April and October where new experiences can be enabled.
 Major updates will not require code or data upgrade.
 Breaking changes will be communicated 12 months in advance such that customers can plan accordingly.
 Such a change will only be introduced during a major update.
 The 10.0 release, which will be available in April 2019, will also be an update and not an upgrade.

 What does it mean when an update is backward compatible?